 - 8 ounces cream cheese, at room temperature

-Chop or shred smoked salmon depend on style of smoked salmon purchased.
+- Chop or shred smoked salmon depending on the style of smoked salmon purchased.

-In a medium bowl, beat together DairyPure sour cream and cream cheese.
-Add Worcestershire sauce.
+- In a medium bowl, beat together sour cream and cream cheese.
+Add Worcestershire sauce and mix well.
 Stir in salmon and capers.